 The Judicial Conduct Investigations Office (JCIO) handles complaints about the personal conduct of all judicial office holders in England and Wales and some judicial office holders who sit in tribunals in Scotland and Northern Ireland.
 It took over the responsibilities of the Office for Judicial Complaints (OJC) on 1 October 2013, operating under a new set of procedures, rules and guidance.
-Leaflets, annual reports and other publications are reproduced on the site, and there are links to relevant regulations.
+The 2014 Judicial Discipline Regulations and associated rules are available as pdf documents, and leaflets, annual reports and other publications are also reproduced on the site.

 The Judiciary of Scotland web site includes information about Scottish judges and the Scottish court system, summaries of selected judgments, responses to consultations, news, and press releases.
 In the “Going to Court” section there is a glossary of the most commonly used legal terms in Scotland.

 The Law Society of England and Wales is the professional association and Approved Regulator of solicitors in England and Wales.
 Select “Find a solicitor” for access to the Society’s directory of solicitors.
 Search options include organisation or personal name, specialism and location.
-The “Support and services” section contains advice for solicitors, including a wide selection of practice notes, and the “For the public” section provides brief guides to a number of common legal issues.
+The “Support and services” section contains advice for solicitors, including a wide selection of practice notes, the “Practice areas” section provides news, advice and information about a variety of legal topics, and the “For the public” section provides brief guides to a number of common legal issues.